cosmos/sdk-tutorials/academy/xl-run-prod/3-genesis.md

 Genesis accounts are accounts that exist in the genesis.
 They can be there because of a pre-sale of tokens, or of simple allotments, or for any other reason.

 Genesis accounts need to be included in the genesis using the command `add-genesis-account`.
-Like any account, Genesis accounts have addresses which must be collected.
+Like any account, genesis accounts have addresses which must be collected.

 <HighlightBox type="note">